 It is interesting to note that the lowest-priced comp is a larger, newer ranch with a kitchen upgrade.
 The significantly lower sales price on this larger, newer home could suggest buyers in this market are willing to pay more for a fully renovated older home vs. a newer build with added on upgrades.

 With a central HVAC upgrade and full interior renovation, the sample fix-and-flip property could potentially sell in the $990K - $999K price range.
 On paper, there appears to be potential profit in flipping the subject property.

 This is the point in your research where a walk-through of the subject property and a visual examination of the neighborhood and comps is advised in order to make a more precise determination of potential value.
 Be mindful that school district boundaries can significantly affect value, so do your homework thoroughly now to avoid surprises later.

-For a step-by-step “how-to” on what to look for during your walk-through, how to calculate ARV, evaluating your property’s as-is condition (and needed improvements), and where to find school quality scores for your fix-and-flip property and comps, download our free e-book Evaluating Fix-and-Flip Property Value & Condition opens in a new window.
+For a step-by-step "how-to" on what to look for during your walk-through, how to calculate ARV, evaluating your property's as-is condition (and needed improvements), and where to find school quality scores for your fix-and-flip property and comps, download our free e-book Evaluating Fix-and-Flip Property Value & Condition.